 I first met the late Trevor Ravenscroft while gardening at a friend’s residence.
 He entered the garden as I was perched up a tree examining a rogue vine.
 He said hello and mentioned how delightful it would be to be a gardener.
 I said I was interested in alternative agriculture/gardening.
 His eyes lit up and he spoke about Rudolf Steiner and how he studied bio-dynamics, self-sufficiency, burying cow horns, moon phases etc.

-His studies with Stein gave him insights into the occult that formed much of the book “The Spear of Destiny” – an occult classic.
+His studies with Stein gave him insights into the occult that formed much of the book The Spear of Destiny – an occult classic.
 It is a riveting read of good versus evil.
 Of a talismanic spear passed down through history – the spear of Longinus that pierced the side of Christ.
 Whoever held the spear, held the destiny of the world in their hands.
 And it goes on.
-I asked Ravenscroft of the world and where we are heading.
+I asked Trevor of the world and where we are heading.
 He said malevolent forces are building in strength and sometime very soon the forces of darkness and light will get in the ring and have the biggest wrestling match since Lucifer fell out of the sky to annoy us all.
 This comes out in his later book The Mark of the Beast.

 While these parables are indeed beautiful and they show many metaphors for our lives; in essence the Western metaphysics, as it was taught, had a firm grip on “we are on the good side and those other people are the evil ones”.
 This is the duality that we mere mortals on the earth fight with everyday.
 To give up this fight we need to embrace these opposing forces.
 As the Judeo/Christian and Muslim faiths continue to step into the ring to biff each other, then the silent, ineffable beauty of the oriental religions will flower more an more in this world.
-It is already happening as more Western people turn to an inward dialogue, which inevitably leaves them to abandon the crass triumvirate for a gentle persuasion.
+It is already happening as more Western people turn to an inward dialogue, which inevitably leaves them to abandon the crass triumvirate for a more gentle persuasion.

 Anyways, Ravenscroft did have many insights that I could relate to.
 One was the other worlds that exist within our own.
 That evening we were sitting around the dinner table and our host had cooked up a delightful meal.
 Someone commented on the food.
 Trevor immediately said in that big deep voice “Yes – and what do the dead eat?”
 There was complete silence – no tinkling of spoons and forks, the birds stopped chirping, the stereo seemed to give up its volume.
 To sum up Trevor’s comment he might say the spirits are all around us eating what we eat, sleeping with us, helping us with the washing up – a definite bonus, who wouldn’t want them around?
 These beings are the spirits that live just outside our 4 dimensional reality in a nether world that we can only see under certain circumstances.

 It is easy to start believing in good vs evil if you have to make sense of all the spirits, walk ins, ectoplasmic entities, poltergeists, lizard DNA people – the list reads like a Monty Python sketch.
 And the more you read the more pythonesque it becomes.
 Trance states can induce all sorts of weird images and feelings.
 When we pay a visit to “the other worlds” it can get so freaky that we conjure up all manner of personalities to “keep it real”.
 Never underestimate the power of the mind.
 We try to make sense of such things by creating familiar experiences distorting the facts.
 So in essence Grandma at the séance isn’t Grandma but an energy you have created – so the dead are not the dead really but energies that we conjure so our creative minds can make sense of an extremely emotional and potentially disturbing phenomena.

 So what is it?
 Well it’s a place that I can still go to but the personalities have disappeared.
 Why?
 Because I’m not fussed anymore – I have a better understanding of what it is – a strange dimension of geometry perhaps that sits “alongside” our own.

 I have picked the brains of countless numbers of people who have had such experiences and more often than not they conjure the stuff without knowing.
 It is a fact that some will go to incredible lengths to convince themselves and others of all sorts of nonsense.
 Explanations are often simple and much less esoteric.
 One is sleep deprivation.
 If you want to have a surreal day of altered states try not sleeping for 48 hours.
 Another is drugs.
 For example big drinkers begin to lose rod cell function in their eyes causing flashes of light in their peripheral view often mistaken for anything from ball lightning to a Pleiadian visitation.
 If you really want to find out what that strange vision or floating feeling was then try and get it back a number of times to bring out the lucidity.
 A one off event is often hard to comprehend.
-Ravenscroft was a perspicacious metaphysician because he took time out to study and analyze such phenomena.
+Ravenscroft was a perspicacious metaphysician because he took time out to study and analyse such phenomena.
 Another is Stuart Wilde.
 He has some most interesting things to say about the alternative states of consciousness

 None of this matters of course if you just love indulging in a bit of paranormal activity.
 Rarely a month goes by without some strange event crossing my path and in it’s wake, leaving my universe a little more perplexing, fascinating and terribly exciting.
 Meditation is a good way to touch on other worlds.
-One thing that can help you are accessing certain brainwave rhythms.
+One thing that can help you is accessing certain brainwave rhythms.
 Checkout the Brainwave Meditation pack I put together.